Aeroponic (no medium, misted roots)

 How it affects the system

-- Pump failure or clogged nozzles kill plants in minutes to hours: no buffer reservoir, no medium moisture
+- Pump failure or clogged nozzles kill plants within minutes to hours, since there is no buffer reservoir or medium moisture

-- Difficult retrofit: most hobbyist aeroponic setups are purpose-built tower or chamber systems, not adapted from other hydroponic methods
+- Difficult retrofit: most hobbyist aeroponic setups are purpose-built tower or chamber systems rather than adaptations of other hydroponic methods

 System compatibility